DZ-TM/Yagpdb.xyz/snippets/resplit.md

 ## Note
 `reSplit` has now been added to YAGPDB.xyz, so this snippet of code is no longer needed.
-Taken from golang docs:
+Taken from [Golang docs](https://golang.org/pkg/regexp/#example_Regexp_Split):
 ```
 func (re *Regexp) Split(s string, n int) []string
 ```